IRB Application Categories

 Please submit one (1) original hard copy of the IRB Application for review with all accompanying materials (i.e., Informed Consent Form, instrumentation, debriefing statement) and required signature(s).
 Please submit the IRB application to Siena Hall, Room 202.

-Full board review involves a convened meeting at which the majority of the membership of the IRB are present, including at least one member who primary concerns are in nonscientific areas.
+A Full Review involves a convened meeting at which the majority of the membership of the IRB are present, including at least one member who primary concerns are in nonscientific areas.

 IRB Review Process